 Although currently popular all over the world, turmeric’s origins can be traced back to India (where certain regions are named for local strains of turmeric) and Southeast Asia, where it played a variety of important cultural roles.
 Most often turmeric was used as a spice and dye to enliven the palette and the palate of traditional dishes, lending a savory edge or a brilliant tinge of gold to a meal.
 In India turmeric was believed to be holy (yellow being the color of the sun), and was traditionally used in Hindu marriage ceremonies and to dye Hindu monks’ robes in their distinctive range of yellow/orange/red colors.
 Today, India produces the vast majority of the world’s turmeric and, appropriately enough, consumes 80% of this output.

-For more in depth information: here is a very informative article about turmeric and its health benefits written by Positive Health Wellness.
+For more in depth information: here is a very informative article and infographic about turmeric and its health benefits written by Lyfe Botanicals.

 Sources and Further Reading: